wp-plugins/appendad/readme.txt

 For any questions and support contact us at info@appendad.com

 == Upgrade Notice ==
+= 1.1.0 =
+Added support for targeting placements by author, tags and categories

 = 1.0.2 =
 Fixed broken link in the Installed Plugins page